 Roadmap purpose and format

 Examination of roadmaps reveals a great diversity in terms of the domains and purposes to which the method has been applied, and the graphical format, as illustrated below.
 This diagram, from the most highly cited academic paper on roadmapping, is often misinterpreted as a comprehensive taxonomy, which it is not.
-The diversity of purpose is much greater than that shown here, which are examples of roadmaps observed at that time.
-Most examples related to product planning and long range planning (foresight), with other examples illustrating the diversity of application observed, which has expanded greatly since 2004.
+The diversity of purpose is much greater than that shown here, which are examples of roadmaps observed in 2004.
+Most examples related to product planning and long range planning (foresight), with other examples illustrating the diversity of application observed, which has expanded greatly since that time.

 Complexity in roadmaps